Understanding the Solo 401(k): A Comprehensive Guide for the Self-Employed

 In 2024, the annual contribution limit to a solo 401(k) is $69,000.
 However, if you start the plan late, and are 50 years old or older, you’re allowed to make additional catch-up contributions of up to $7,500.

-How this works is similar to other 401(k) plans – except here, you are the employer and the employee.
+This works similarly to other 401(k) plans—except here, you are both the employer and the employee.
 As an employee, you can contribute up to 100% of your salary or $23,000 a year (whichever is less) to the plan, as well as the additional catch-up contribution, if eligible.
 These payments take the form of elective deferrals that are deducted from your paycheck, just like in employer-sponsored plans.

 As an employer, you can make an extra profit-sharing contribution of up to 25% of your compensation or net income.
 In 2024, this is capped at $345,000.